bangconghuynh/qsym2/docs/docs/getting-started/installation.md

     instead.
 The custom path `/custom/install/path/for/qsym2` must then be added to the `$PATH` environment variable to make `qsym2` discoverable by the operating system.

 ## Python-library compilation

-The following instructions assume that the `openblas-static`, `integrals`, and `python` features are to be compiled on a Debian/Ubuntu distro and then installed as a Python library inside a conda environment.
+The following instructions assume that the `openblas-static`, `integrals`, and `python` features are to be compiled on a Linux operating system and then installed as a Python library inside a conda environment.
 These features are specified in the [`pyproject.toml`](https://gitlab.com/bangconghuynh/qsym2/-/blob/master/pyproject.toml) file.

 1. Follow steps 1 to 4 under the [**Binary compilation**](#binary-compilation) section above to install the required prerequisites.
 2. Make sure that the Anaconda package manager is available on your system.
 Instructions for installing Anaconda on a Linux system can be found [here](https://docs.anaconda.com/free/anaconda/install/linux/).